rguin26/HW4/README.md

   - `y` is a vector of target values from the matrix of known predictor values
   - `intercept` is TRUE by default, and it computes the beta coefficients with an intercept included; if it is set to FALSE, then no intercept is used
   - `weighted` is FALSE by default, and it computes the beta coefficients using ordinary least squares (OLS); if it is set to TRUE, then the beta coefficients are calculated using weighted least squares (WLS)

+This particular method returns a list of objects related to the linear least squares method used with the data passed in to it.
+The list includes calculations of the estimates for the beta coefficients for each predictor, along with residuals and model evaluation metrics.
+  - `beta`: a vector of beta coefficients, with values corresponding to their respective column in `x`, and starting with (intercept) if `intercept = TRUE`
+  - `fitted_values`: vector consisting of the fitted values of the data, `x`, used to build the model, calculated simply as the model's prediction value for each instance in `x`
+  - `residuals`: vector consisting of the residuals of each instance in `x`, calculated as the fitted value minus the actual value for each instance in `x`
+  - `model_eval_metrics`: vector consisting of evaluation metrics of the model, including sum of squared errors (SSE), mean squared error (MSE), root mean squared error (RMSE), mean absolute error (MAE), r-squared, and adjusted r-squared